psychemedia/storytelling-notes/_macpherson_to_do.md

 Mother lives in a cave in the mountain, leads a band of gipsy outlaws.

-Lord Macpherson's land given to relatives and deserving servants, Jamie leaves it all behind, taking just his swrod and violin with him.
+Lord Macpherson's land given to relatives and deserving servants, Jamie leaves it all behind, taking just his sword and violin with him.

 Learned the ways of the outlaw; took over from mother; prevented murder.